chifaawehbe/Rajeev-Face-Mask-Detection-Robot/README.md

 Built using Raspberry Pi 3 and Omni wheels with H bridge.

 There were used OpenCV library to detect a face and GPIO library to be able to control the motors

+# Features
+Walks around a room

+Finds a person

+Detecs a face

+Plays a sound